 Data security must be a priority for every business.
-With regulations and compliance requirements in place to protect the security of your customer, business partner and employee data, a company could be held liable if any of that information is lost due to its negligence.
+With regulations and compliance requirements in place to protect the security of your customer, business partner, and employee data.
+The company could be held liable if any of that information is lost due to its negligence.

 One of the most basic safeguards against information leaks are the passwords used by employees and customers to access information online.
 But developing secure passwords that are difficult for hackers to crack, yet simple enough for users to remember has been an ongoing problem.